Efficient Rejection Sampling in the Entropy-Optimal Range: Further Entropy Properties

 \begin{example}[Suboptimal FLDR rejection] \Cref{fig:fldr-tree-unrolling} shows DDG trees obtained by unrolling the back edges of $\fldr[\bp]$ zero, one, and two times, where $\bp \defeq (1/5, 4/5)$.
 Nodes labeled $1$ and $4$ represent the outcomes with $1/5$ and $4/5$ probability, respectively, as in \cref{fig:ddg-ky-fldr}.
 Nodes labeled R represent ``reject nodes'', which are back edges to the root of the tree.
 The twice-unrolled tree in \cref{fig:fldr-tree-unrolling-2} has two leaves with label $4$ at depth $6$, and two leaves with label $1$ at depth $8$, corresponding to two possible orders of traversing the $1/4$-- and $1/8$--probability reject nodes in \cref{fig:fldr-tree-unrolling-0}.
 This type of duplication occurs for any FLDR (or ALDR) tree whose rejection probability is not a power of two.
 The proof of \cref{corollary:fldr-power-of-two} uses this same idea of traversing the same two rejection nodes in a different order to identify a depth with two identical labels. \end{example}

 We now characterize which probability distributions can have entropy-optimal ALDR trees.

 \begin{theorem}[Characterization of entropy-optimal ALDR trees] Consider coprime integer weights $(a_1,\dots,a_n)$ whose sum $m$ is not a power of two.
 Write $m = 2^u x$ for odd $x>1$ and $u \geq 0$, and write $\ell$ for the order of $2 \bmod x$, so that a standard construction of the entropy-optimal \citeauthor{knuth1976} tree has depth $u + \ell$ (cf.~\cref{fig:fldr-ky-match-even-optimal}).
-The following statements are equivalent. \begin{enumerate}[label=(\labelcref{theorem:aldr-ky-match-bounded}.\arabic*)] \item for some $K \leq u+\ell$, the tree $\aldr[\bp,K]$ is entropy optimal.
+The following statements are equivalent. \begin{enumerate}[label=(\labelcref{theorem:aldr-ky-match-bounded}.\arabic*)] \item $\aldr[\bp,K]$ is entropy optimal for some depth $K \leq u+\ell$.

 \item $\aldr[\bp,u+\ell]$ is entropy optimal.